Webster's Unabridged Dictionary - Letter F - Page 5

 Fall (v.)
 Fall to somebody by assignment or lot; "The task fell to me"; "It fell to me to notify the parents of the victims" [syn: fall, light].

 Fall (v.)
-Be inherited by; "The estate fell to my sister"; "The land returned to the family"; "The estate devolved to an heir
+Be inherited by; "The estate fell to my sister"; "The land returned to the family"; "The estate devolved to an heir that everybody had assumed to be dead" [syn: fall, return, pass, devolve].

 Fall (v.)
-Slope downward; "The hills around here fall towards the ocean".
+Slope downward; "The hills around here fall towards the ocean."

 Fall (v.)
 Lose an upright position suddenly; "The vase fell over and the water spilled onto the table"; "Her hair fell across her forehead" [syn: fall, fall down].